bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/_index.md

 **[Implementation]({{< relref "/docs/code-structure/implementation" >}})** is a concrete library to work with a particular protocol.
-See [Protocols and implementations]({{< relref "/docs/protocols-and-implementations" >}}) section for full list.
+See [Protocols and implementations]({{< relref "/docs/protocols-and-implementations" >}}) section for a full list.

-**Encoding** package contains the code that is used to to marshal and unmarshal the messages based on their content type.
+**Encoding** package contains the code used to marshal and unmarshal the messages based on their content type.
 All encoders/decoders of [supported content types]({{< relref "/docs/features#content-types" >}}) mentioned in the AsyncAPI document get here.
 You can add your own encoders/decoders and replace the existing ones.